 2. Condition Assessment and Documentation

 Before initiating any restoration work, architects conduct comprehensive assessments of the building's condition.
-They document existing damage, deterioration, and structural issues to develop an accurate understanding of the restoration needs.
-This assessment helps architects determine appropriate interventions and prioritize restoration efforts.
+Modern tools such as laser scanners (laser scanner) and infrared moisture meters (infrared moisture meter) help document existing damage, deterioration, and structural issues with high precision.
+These instruments enable architects to develop an accurate understanding of the restoration needs and to prioritize interventions effectively.

 3. Conservation Planning and Design

 Architects develop conservation plans that outline the objectives, scope, and methodologies for preserving and restoring historical buildings.
 These plans consider factors such as architectural significance, structural stability, accessibility, and sustainability.
-Architects work closely with conservation specialists to design interventions that respect the original fabric while addressing structural deficiencies, environmental considerations, and code compliance.
+To visualize and test design proposals, many architects rely on BIM software such as Autodesk Revit (Revit) or SketchUp (SketchUp).
+These platforms allow for detailed 3D modeling, clash detection, and performance analysis, ensuring that interventions respect the original fabric while meeting modern standards.

 Reading more: